bakiba/AOC-2023-SideQuest/First Side Quest - The Story/README.md

 Here we learn that the Bandit Yeti obtained some Wi-Fi chit-chat capture from Van Spy character who infiltrated elf’s network and planted backdoor.

-From the "Tasks Files" button we obtained file `VanSpy.pcapng.zip` and opening the capture in Wireshark we see it is 802.11 traffic capture
+From the "Tasks Files" button we obtained file `VanSpy.pcapng.zip` and opening the capture in Wireshark we see it is 802.11 traffic capture:

 ![](img/20231203165526.png)